bitwarden/help/_articles/miscellaneous/extension-wont-load-in-private-mode.md

 The Bitwarden browser extension does not completely function in Firefox's private browsing mode.
 This is a known issue specific only to Firefox.
 You will see a message indicating so when you try to open the Bitwarden popup window in a private window.
 We have discussed the problem with Mozilla, however, they seem unable to fix it so that extensions like Bitwarden can function entirely in private mode.

-As a workaround, if you are looking to auto-fill a login while in a private window you can use the right-click context menu:
+There are currently 3 workarounds for auto-filling a login while in Firefox's private browsing mode:

+(1) Use the right-click context menu:
   1. Navigate to the website's login page while browsing in a private window.
   2. Right click the page.
 A context menu will appear.
   3. Select **Bitwarden** &rarr; **Auto-fill** and then pick your login.

-Alternatively, you can also copy/paste your login credentials by accessing your vault in the popup from a regular, non-private browsing window.
+(2) Copy/paste your login credentials by accessing your vault in the popup from a regular, non-private browsing window.

+(3) Use the keyboard shortcut for auto-filling a login (CTRL + SHIFT + L by default on Windows, CMD + SHIFT + L by default on Mac)

 ## References